Resources for Implementing your NHS Green Plan

 - Support organisations to plan and make prudent capital investments while increasing efficiencies

-Trusts need to submit their Green Plans by January 14th 2022; Integrated Care Systems need to submit by March 31st 2022.
+Trusts submitted their Green Plans in January 2022 and Integrated Care Systems in March 2022.